chanzuckerberg/cztack/databricks-workspace-e2/README.md

     extra_vars:
       databricks_external_id: value-for-external-id
 ```
-To get the `databricks_external_id`, ask the Databricks point of contact (Taha Syed has been our POC for TLP and Meta: taha@databricks.com).
+To get the `databricks_external_id`, ask the Databricks point of contact.
 It is [this value](https://databrickslabs.github.io/terraform-provider-databricks/resources/mws_workspaces/).

-5. Run `fogg apply` at the root.
+1. Run `fogg apply` at the root.
-6. In the newly created component, create a file called `cloud-env.tf` and copy what you see in `terraform/envs/meta-prod/databricks-workspace/cloud-env.tf`.
+2. In the newly created component, create a file called `cloud-env.tf` and copy what you see in `terraform/envs/meta-prod/databricks-workspace/cloud-env.tf`.
 Replace the values for `database_subnet_cidrs`, `private_subnet_cidrs`, `public_subnet_cidrs`, and `vpc_cidr` with the output that you created in `outputs.tf`.
-7. At minimum, you'll need something like this in `main.tf`
+3. At minimum, you'll need something like this in `main.tf`
 ```terraform
   module databricks-workspace {
     source                 = "../../../modules/databricks-workspace-e2"